-8.12 Subrogation and Reimbursement
+8.13 Subrogation and Reimbursement.

-(a) Participant Must Agree to Subrogation and Reimbursement.
-As a condition to the receipt of benefits under this article, a Covered Individual agrees:

-- (1) to reimburse the Plan to the extent any benefit payments are recovered from the proceeds of any judgment or settlement, payment or otherwise, on account of any illness, injury, or condition for which an employer or other third party (or their respective insurers) may be liable, regardless of whether such recovery is less than the actual loss suffered by the person, and irrespective of whether responsibility is accepted or denied by an employer or third party; - (2) to waive any argument or contention that any action by the Plan in state court is pre-empted by federal law; and - (3) to assign to the Plan the Covered Individual's right of action against the employer or other third party (or their respective insurers) to the extent benefits have been paid or may be paid in the future.
+- (a) Participant Must Agree to Subrogation and Reimbursement.
+As a condition to the receipt of benefits under this article, a Covered Individual agrees: - (1) to reimburse the Plan to the extent any benefit payments are recovered from the proceeds of any judgment or settlement, payment or otherwise, on account of any illness, injury, or condition for which an employer, other third party (or their respective insurers), or your own personal, home, or automobile insurer may be liable, regardless of whether such recovery is less than the actual loss suffered by the person, and irrespective of whether responsibility is accepted or denied by an employer or third party; - (2) to waive any argument or contention that any action by the Plan in state court is pre-empted by federal law; and - (3) to assign to the Plan the Covered Individual's right of action against the employer, other third party (or their respective insurers), or your own personal, home, or automobile insurer to the extent benefits have been paid or may be paid in the future.

-In addition, any Covered Individual must, as a condition to eligibility and the receipt of Plan benefits;
+In addition, any Covered Individual must, as a condition to eligibility and the receipt of Plan benefits:

-- (4) notify the Plan Office within thirty (30) days of making a claim against an employer or other third party (or their respective insurers) relating to an incident leading to damages, benefits or other compensation, of the fact and nature of such claim; - (5) furnish any information or assistance and execute any documents that the Plan may require; and - (6) take no action that may prejudice or interfere with such rights.

-(b) Subrogation & Reimbursement.
-Whether or not the preceding requirements are satisfied, the Board;
+- (4) notify the Plan Office within thirty (30) days of making a claim against an employer, other third party (or their respective insurers), or your own personal, home, or automobile insurer relating to an incident leading to damages, benefits or other compensation, of the fact and nature of such claim; - (5) furnish any information or assistance and execute any documents that the Plan may require; and - (6) take no action that may prejudice or interfere with such rights. - (b) Subrogation & Reimbursement.
+Whether or not the preceding requirements are satisfied, the Board: - (1) is automatically assigned a Covered Individual's right of action against an employer, other third party (or their respective insurers), or your own personal, home, or automobile insurer to recover benefits that have been paid or may be paid in the future;

-- (1) is automatically assigned a Covered Individual's right of action against an employer or other third party (or their respective insurers) to recover benefits that have been paid or may be paid in the future; - (2) has the right to intervene at any time in any action brought against an employer or other third party (or their respective insurers) to recover all benefits that have been paid or may be paid in the future; - (3) shall be reimbursed fully from the proceeds of any judgment, settlement, or other resolution of any action or proceeding to recover benefits that have been paid or may be paid in the future, regardless of whether the total amount of such recovery is less than the actual loss suffered by the person;

-- (4) shall be reimbursed 100% of the charges it paid in a lump sum at the time payment is received by a Covered Individual, his or her dependents, or his or her representative; and - (5) has an automatic first lien upon any recovery to the extent of benefits that have been paid or in the future may be paid.
+- (2) has the right to intervene at any time in any action brought against an employer, other third party (or their respective insurers), or your own personal, home, or automobile insurer to recover all benefits that have been paid or may be paid in the future; - (3) shall be reimbursed fully from the proceeds of any judgment, settlement, or other resolution of any action or proceeding to recover benefits that have been paid or may be paid in the future, regardless of whether the total amount of such recovery is less than the actual loss suffered by the person; - (4) shall be reimbursed 100% of the charges it paid in a lump sum at the time payment is received by a Covered Individual, his or her dependents, or his or her representative; and - (5) has an automatic first lien upon any recovery to the extent of benefits that have been paid or in the future may be paid.

 In all instances set forth above in this subsection, the Board shall have such rights regardless of whether the total amount of the recovery is less than the actual loss suffered by the Covered Individual.
-The Board shall also be fully reimbursed for any charges paid in error, whether the error was that of the Plan, participant, or dependent.
+The Board shall also be fully reimbursed for any charges paid in error, whether the error was that of the Plan, Participant, or Dependent.